DOGi23/Screen_Shield/README.md

 ## 📄 License

-This project is licensed under the MIT License.
-Feel free to clone, modify, and distribute it as you see fit.
+This project is licensed under the **GNU General Public License v3.0 (GPL-3.0)**.

+You are free to use, modify, and distribute this software, but any derivative works (forks) **must** remain open-source and be distributed under the same GPLv3 license.
+Commercializing closed-source forks is prohibited.